 Because no Camp Lejeune Parkinson’s disease lawsuits have been settled yet, it’s hard to say what a potential settlement could be worth.

-That said, the Congressional Budget Office has projected spending over $6.1 Billion between 2022 and 2031 to settle Camp Lejeune claims.
+That said, the Congressional Budget Office has projected spending over $21 Billion total to settle Camp Lejeune claims.